We recently asked the sons and daughters of our elderly clients for their top tips on how to prepare for care of an elderly relative

 - Finance: what will the costs be and what is our means to pay as a family?

 Tip 2 – Research Care Long Before You Need It

 In the event of an unexpected crisis, you want to be able to make the best decisions.
-Without having done your research in advance, you may find yourself opting for a care arrangement that is suboptimal.
+Without having done your research in advance, you may find yourself opting for a care arrangement that is less than ideal.

 For instance, if an elderly loved is admitted to hospital following a fall, it is likely that they will be unable to leave until they have suitable care arrangements in place.
 Often poor choices are made in a frantic effort just to get them home, which would result in increased relationship pressures and a heavier burden on family members.

 The majority of care is delivered by private providers, all of whom can be researched online.
 Once you have decided whether you are looking for in-home care or a care home, you should then start looking at the services in your area:

 - Recommendations: Ask locally for recommendations.

 - Search Online: Search local care providers online.